ankitects/anki-manual/src/studying.md

 will be shown above each button.
 If you’d prefer not to see the estimates, you can disable them in Anki’s [preferences](preferences.md).

-Anki additionally adds a small amount of random variation (Fuzz Factor) to the next due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
+Anki additionally adds a small amount of random variation ("fuzz") to the next due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
 From 2.1.45+, this variation is reflected on the answer buttons.